Spin-orbit torque switching of N\'eel order in band-inverted antiferromagnetic bilayer MnBi$_2$Te$_4$: Introduction

 Recent experiments on magnetically doped Chern insulators demonstrated that SOT-driven topological switching, but only with the aid of an external in-plane magnetic field to break mirror symmetry and enable deterministic reversal~\cite{Chang2024}.
 By contrast, intrinsic antiferromagnetic topological insulators such as \ch{MnBi2Te4} naturally avoid this limitation, possessing only a single in-plane mirror symmetry, similar to the bilayer \ch{CrI3} case~\cite{Xue2021}.
-On the theory side, Tang and Cheng~\cite{Cheng2024} have predicted dissipationless in-gap torques~\cite{Hanke2017} and associated charge conversion in \ch{MnBi2Te4} using an effective model, but their work did not explicitly address control of the magnetic or topological state.
-Our results show, for the first time, that these torques are symmetry-enforced in bilayer \ch{MnBi2Te4}, persist throughout the bulk gap, and can deterministically switch both the Néel order and the associated Chern topology without auxiliary magnetic fields.
+On the theory side, Tang and Cheng~\cite{Cheng2024} have predicted dissipationless in-gap torques~\cite{Hanke2017} and associated charge conversion in \ch{MnBi2Te4} using an effective model.
+While effective models have offered qualitative insights~\cite{Cheng2024}, they often neglect the complex multiband hybridization and orbital texture essential for accurate torque prediction in real materials.
+Here, we provide a quantitative first-principles evaluation of the torque, resolving its full angular dependence under magnetic symmetry constraints, and demonstrating deterministic sublattice-resolved Néel switching in bilayer \ch{MnBi2Te4}.
+Our results show that the in-gap interband (time-reversal–even) torque is symmetry-allowed, persists throughout the bulk gap, and can reversibly switch the Néel order and the associated layer-resolved Chern marker without auxiliary magnetic fields.
 Moreover, we demonstrate that doping amplifies both interband and intraband contributions, providing an additional regime of efficient electrical control.

+The remainder of this paper is organized as follows.
+In Sec.~\ref{sec:crystal} we summarize the crystal and magnetic symmetries of bilayer \ch{MnBi2Te4} and the resulting constraints on uniform and staggered torque components.
+In Sec.~\ref{sec:bands} we present first-principles results for the band structure and the chemical-potential dependence of the sublattice-resolved torkance, including the finite interband response in the gapped regime.
+In Sec.~\ref{sec:topology} we analyze the topological characteristics and present the helical-like edge spectrum.
+In Sec.~\ref{sec:dynamics} we parameterize the angular dependence using the VSH expansion and perform LLG simulations demonstrating deterministic N\'eel switching in both insulating and doped regimes.
+In Sec.~\ref{sec:conclusion}, we summarize our findings and discuss the experimental relevance.
+Additional computational details and supporting analyses are provided in the Appendices.